Rand2AI/FedKL/README.md

-# FedKL: Gradient Leakage Defense with Key-Lock Module for Federated Learning
+# Gradient Leakage Defense with Key-Lock Module for Federated Learning

 ## Introduction